-A. Decision Based on Paradigmatic Framework (Science) Decisions made as if they are done in a court of law.
+A. Impact of Decision Based on Paradigmatic Framework (Science)

+Decisions made as if they are done in a court of law.
+The good thing is longterm progress.
+The bad thing is that you may be proven wrong.

 - 1. systematic, public, accountable rationale for decision - 2. systematic, public, accountable framework with which to organize results - 3. feedback and, therefore, systematic advance